liaoliaots/nestjs-redis/docs/latest/redis.md

 > HINT: By default, the `RedisModule` is a [**Global module**](https://docs.nestjs.com/modules#global-modules).

-> HINT: If you don't set the `namespace` for an instance, its namespace is set to `"default"`.
+> HINT: If you don't set the `namespace` for a client, its namespace is set to `"default"`.
 Please note that you shouldn't have multiple client without a namespace, or with the same namespace, otherwise they will get overridden.

 ### Use with other libs